Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization

-Zeroth-order (gradient-free) methods are a class of powerful optimization tools to solve many machine learning problems, whose the explicit gradients are difficult or even infeasible to access.
-Recently, the zeroth-order methods have been widely proposed and studied.
+Zeroth-order (i.e., gradient-free) methods are a class of powerful optimization tools to solve many complex machine learning problems, whose explicit gradients are difficult or even infeasible to access.
+Recently, the zeroth-order methods have been widely proposed.
 For example, \cite{ghadimi2013stochastic,duchi2015optimal,Nesterov2017RandomGM} proposed several zeroth-order algorithms based on the Gaussian smoothing technique.
 Subsequently, some accelerated zeroth-order stochastic methods \citep{liu2018zeroth,ji2019improved} have been proposed by using the variance reduced techniques.
 To solve the constrained optimization, the zeroth-order projected method \citep{liu2018projected} and the zeroth-order Frank-Wolfe methods \citep{balasubramanian2018zeroth,chen2018frank,sahu2019towards,huang2020accelerated} have been recently proposed.
-More recently, \cite{chen2019zo} has proposed a zeroth-order adaptive momentum method to solve the constrained problems.
+More recently, \cite{chen2019zo} have proposed a zeroth-order adaptive momentum method to solve the constrained optimization problems.
 To solve the nonsmooth optimization, several zeroth-order proximal algorithms \citep{ghadimi2016mini,huang2019faster,ji2019improved} and zeroth-order ADMM-based algorithms \citep{gao2018information,liu2018admm,huang2019zeroth,huang2019nonconvex} have been proposed.